of the Inner Mars

 appearance of the winged Wieroo of Caprona is suggestive.

 to have peopled his underworld with city states, savage tribes and more

 savage beasts.
-There would have been dueling city states, or perhaps rival empires, perhaps
+There would have been dueling city states, or perhaps

-notions.
+its own notions.
 But, for entertainment, I'll offer a brief survey

 of the races and peoples Beneath Barsoom, and I'll confess, these are notes

-for a project I'm calling “John Carter in the Underworld”, which may or may
+for a project I'm calling “John Carter in the Underworld”, which may or

-when excited or aroused or angry, their glow is brightest.
+to imperceptibility, when excited or aroused or angry, their glow is brightest.